 Call for Submissions: Racial Justice and Criminal Legal System Reform

 The JSRI JustSouth Monthly e-newsletter focuses on the criminal legal system and/or racial justice issues and features an article (e.g. essay, reflection, opinion piece, or poem) or video from a Loyola faculty or staff member.
-Will you please consider submitting an article or video for publication in JSRI e-newsletter for the 2022 Fall Semester?
+View the guidelines here and the form to submit here.

 View our program and event updates below.
 Join our mailing list here to stay up to date.